Sukhmani080317/Assignment1CSS/README.md

 Portfolio Screenshot

-Replace url_to_a_screenshot_of_your_site.png with an actual screenshot of your site if you have one.
-This will provide visitors a quick visual of your portfolio.

 Features
 Home: Introduction to me and a quick highlight of my skills.
 About: Dive deep into my journey, background, and my passion for programming.